Magisk-Modules-Alt-Repo/Better-MIUI-Icons/README.md

 </div>

 <div align="center">
-  <strong>Installs better MIUI Icons, neumorphic and modern, into any MIUI 12 ROM.
+  <strong>Installs neumorphic and modern icons in any MIUI 12 ROM.
 </div>